Data entry is one of the million ways you can make money online.

 Don’t expect to get rich working data entry-like jobs.
 In fact, most of the companies I’m about to post only pay minimum wage, sometimes less!

-In today’s post, I went ahead and researched some of the most popular companies almost always hiring remote data entry workers.
+In today’s post, I went ahead and researched some of the most popular companies almost always hiring remote data entry workers, either part time or full.
 Do keep mind, however, that a lot of these companies aren’t always hiring, so don’t be too bummed if the job isn’t active when you check it out.